nbbdoc/wp_rocket_clear_permissions_notices/README.md

 # WP Rocket | Clear Permission Notices

-Hides notices for write permission issues with .htaccess and advanced_cache.php
+Hides notices for write permission issues with .htaccess and advanced-cache.php

 To be used with:
-* Hiding write permissions notices for .htaccess and advanced_cache.php
+* Hiding write permissions notices for .htaccess and advanced-cache.php

 Last tested with: